 If you are the LEAD VISITOR for the visit, please make the following arrangements by April 15th

-- Contact the Second Visitor to determine possible dates for the visit that are convenient for both of you (in addition to the camp).
+- Contact the Associate Visitor to determine possible dates for the visit that are convenient for both of you (in addition to the camp).

 - Contact the Camp Director and arrange a Camp Self-Assessment and mutually convenient date for the visit.
 Please email Nancy Burger the dates for your CSA and on site visit date (for the Michigan Visit Calendar) once dates are arranged.

 - Remind the Camp Director that the visit should occur on a “typical day”.
 During the visit you will want to tour the camp living areas, program areas (horses, aquatics, high ropes, tripping area, etc.), health center, food service, maintenance area, and any other camp facilities.
 The person that attended the Standards Course for the camp should be at the camp on the day of the visit.

-- At the completion of the visit: Be sure each Visitor and Second Visitor signs the score form.
+- At the completion of the visit: Be sure each Visitor and Associate Visitor signs the score form.
 Mail the score form to the national ACA office in the envelope provided as soon as the visit is completed.
-If you could also drop me an email so I can update the Michigan Visit Calendar.
+Also email the Standard's Chair confirming the visit has been completed.

 If you are assigned as the Second Visitor, you should:

 - Wait to hear from the Lead Visitor; he/she will make the contact with the camp.

-- If you do not hear from the Lead Visitor by April 15th, please contact the Lead Visitor to help move the date setting along.
+- If you do not hear from the Lead Visitor, please contact the Lead Visitor to help move the date setting along.

 A Few Reminders About Scoring From the National ACA Office